Table of Contents

 The Monthly Salary Credit is the basis for your SSS Maternity Leave Calculation – make sure you do this right.

-See the below SSS 2022 Contribution Table as reference.
+See the below SSS 2022 Contribution Table as a reference.

 Add the associated Monthly Salary Credit together for your 6 highest paid months and divide by 180.